HevaWu/HevaWu.github.io/_posts/2020-03-28-Data-Models-and-Query-Languages.md

 The `triple-store` model is mostly equivalent to the property graph model, using `different words` to describe the same ideas.
 In a triple-store, all information is stored in the form of very simple three-part statements: (`subject`, `predicate`, `object`).
 For example, in the triple (Jim, likes, bananas), Jim is the subject, likes is the predicate (verb), and bananas is the object.

 `SPARQL` is a `query` language for `triple-stores` using the `RDF` data model.

+### Graph Databases Compared to the Network Model

+Are graph databases the second coming of CODASYL in disguise?

+NO.

+- In `CODASYL`, a database had a `schema` that specified which record type could be nested within which other record type.
+In a `graph` database, there is `no` such restriction: any vertex can have an edge to any other vertex.
+This gives much greater flexibility for applications to adapt to changing requirements.
+- In `CODASYL`, the `only way to reach a particular record was to traverse one of the access paths` to it.
+In a `graph` database, you can refer `directly to any vertex by its unique ID`, or you can `use an index to find vertices with a particular value`.
+- In `CODASYL`, the `children of a record were an ordered set`, so the database had to maintain that ordering (which had consequences for the storage layout) and applications that inserted new records into the `database had to worry about the positions` of the new records in these sets.
+In a `graph` database, vertices and edges are `not ordered` (you can only sort the results when making a query).
+- In `CODASYL`, all queries were `imperative`, `difficult to write and easily broken` by changes in the schema.
+In a `graph` database, you can write your traversal in imperative code if you want to, but most graph databases also support `high-level, declarative query languages` such as Cypher or SPARQL.

 ### Datalog